 The wasteland terrain looks good, and the mech has the feel and sound of a six-story war machine.
 The story is engaging as the player travels across country disrupting the hold of Humnx while becoming a symbol to the people.
 The character designs relate their personalities although the voiceover sync is not there, and many times a character will finish a sentence, but their mouths will be moving for a sometimes uncomfortably long time.

 Archangel VR for the Playstation4 VR delivers a fun mech based shooter.
 The different weapon systems are available on demand without preset loadouts and the Move controllers give the freedom to unleash them to the greatest effect.
 It seems that the support team could have been integrated but perhaps they were there to keep the pilot from feeling trapped alone in the mech.
 Although being able to use the team on orders would have more helpful than a patronizing, “You may want to start using those shields.” advisement.
 Archangel VR, despite some issues, gives a decent mech shooter experience.

-Review Done on Archangel Playstation VR for Playstation 4
+Archangel Playstation VR for Playstation 4

 Review Code Provided by Skydance Interactive